Secure CheckoutPersonal information is secured with SSL technology.

 Co-founder and President, Women’s Brain Project, Switzerland Program Manager, Palliative Care, University of Lucerne, Lucerne, Switzerland

 Dr. Antonella Santuccione Chadha is a medical doctor with expertise in clinical pathology, neuroscience and psychiatric disorders.
 She is head of stakeholder engagement for Alzheimer’s disease at Biogen.
 She is co-founder and CEO of the non-profit organization “Women’s Brain Project” which is addressing the influence of sex and gender on mental and brain diseases.
+She is the Vice-president of Euresearch.
 As a medical doctor, Antonella has decades of experience in preclinical research, patient treatment, clinical development, medical affairs and setting up the international regulatory framework for Alzheimer’s disease.
 Always focused on solving the puzzles related to Alzheimer’s and other psychiatric diseases, she has worked with Swissmedic, the Bill and Melinda Gates Foundation, several European universities, the EU Commission Directorate for Health and Food Safety, the World Health Organization, the CEOi and several Alzheimer’s’ disease Organizations.
-In 2018 and 2019 she has been nominated among the top 100 Women in Business in Switzerland and in 2019 she has been elected Woman of the Year in Switzerland by the Magazine "Women in Business".
-In September 2020, she received the World Sustainability Award.
-She is the Vice-president of Euresearch and act as scientific advisor for several start-up and scientific institutions.
+Since 2018 she is listed among the top 100 Women in Business in Switzerland and in 2019 she has been elected Woman of the Year in Switzerland by the Magazine "Women in Business".
+In 2020, she received the World Sustainability Award for her involvement in advancing Precision Medicine.
+She also received the award “Premio Medicina Italia” for her contribution to the management of the pandemic.
 Dr. Santuccione Chadha is keenly interested in removing bias when developing solutions for mental and neurological diseases to achieve precision medicines.

 CEO pro Bono Women’s Brain Project Head of Stakeholder Engagement for Alzheimer’s Disease Biogen International.
 Vice-President at Euresearch